abdulsamadayoade/Bakery/README.md

  <img src="images/screenshot.jpg" alt="project">

-Bakery is a simple and clean template built for a bakery.
+Bakery is a mobile first, clean and responsive template built for a bakery.

 Built using HTML, CSS and Javascript.